TheCaizer/COMP6771_Assignment1/README.md

 4. In VSCode, down the very bottom of the window, change your Cmake from `[Release]` to `[Debug]`.
    Now that you're done doing a sanity check benchmark, leave debug symbols on so that you can more effectively debug your code.

+### Compiling with debugging_main.cpp

+Two important notes here are:
+ * You will have to add another file to the "LINK" part in `CMakeLists.txt` to have this compile with `lexicon.cpp`
+ * When loading the lexicon file, use the path `./test/word_ladder/english.txt`.
+This is because this is the path that the executable wants if you run it as `build/source/debugging_main` etc.

 ## Marking Criteria